fhmezzomo/python/README.md

-👋 Hi, I’m @fhmezzomo, interested in learning Python
+👋 Hi, I’m @fhmezzomo
+I have experience as a mechanical engineer and I am looking for opportunities to use my Python skills.

 <!---